enricozanardo/wall-e/scripts/README.md

 For optimal performance, set `--auto-resize-vocab` with a reasonable `--target-id-max` value based on your dataset size.

+## Model Architecture Options

+Wall-E1 supports several architecture enhancements that can improve model performance:

+1. **Skip Connections**: Enable with `--enable-skip` to add residual connections between layers, which helps gradient flow and can improve training stability and model quality.
+2. **Anti-repetition**: Use `--strong-anti-rep` to enable more aggressive penalties for repetitive text generation, which helps prevent common issues like repeated phrases or patterns.
+3. **Vocabulary Size**: Adjust with `--vocab-size` to balance between model size and vocabulary coverage.
+Smaller values create more compact models, while larger values can improve accuracy at the cost of increased memory usage.
+4. **Token Frequency**: Use `--min-freq` to control which tokens get included in the vocabulary based on their frequency in the training data.
+Higher values create a more focused vocabulary.

+## Input Data Format

+Wall-E1 supports multiple input formats for training data:

+1. **Plain Text**: The default format, where the input file contains raw text.
+2. **JSON Format**: Enable with `--json-format` for structured datasets like TinyStories, where stories are contained within a JSON structure.

+When using JSON format, you can control the number of stories to use with the `--stories` parameter, which is particularly useful for experiments with varying dataset sizes.

 ## Notes

 - All models are saved in the `models/` directory.